prl-mushr/mushr-website/content/hardware/build_instructions.md

     {{< figure src="/hardware/build_instructions/06_01_attach_crossbar.png" caption="Fig. 6.1" width="800">}}

 4. Turn the foundation over so that the metal crossbar is on top.
 If using the **DZS Elec LM2596** buck converter, insert four M2.5 hex nuts into the holes outlined in red in Fig. 6.2.
 If using the **DROK 180051US** buck converter, insert four M2.5 hex nuts into the holes outlined in blue in Fig. 6.2.
 Add super glue into the spaces between the edge of the hole and the hex nuts in order to keep the hex nuts in place.
 Be careful not to get super glue into the threads of the hex nuts.
 Allow the super glue to dry before continuing.
+(Fig. 6.2)

     {{< figure src="/hardware/build_instructions/06_02_insert_hex_nuts.png" caption="Fig. 6.2" width="800">}}

 5. Insert two M2.5 hex nuts into the inlets below the screw holes of the lower right foundation support.
 Align the lower right foundation support with the corresponding screw holes on the foundation, and then use two M2.5 flat head screws to secure it to the foundation.
+(Fig. 6.3)

     {{< figure src="/hardware/build_instructions/06_03_attach_lower_right_support.png" caption="Fig. 6.3" width="800">}}